 - training the required data stewards capable of designing and implementing proper data stewardship plans including FAIR data and services (GO TRAIN),

-- designing and building of the technical standards, best practices and infrastructure components needed to create the IFDS (GO BUILD).
+- designing and building of the technical standards, best practices and infrastructure components needed to create the Internet of Fair Data and Services (IFDS) (GO BUILD).

 National and networked international efforts related to the IFDS should ideally not be fragmented as they were in the past, but rather follow a congruent and self-coordinated approach.
 The EOSC Workshop with Member State representatives of 29 June 2016 for instance, and the more recent EOSC summit clearly identified the need for additional, subsidiary activity and mandate at the international level, in order both to prevent further fragmentation and initiate active defragmentation of existing assets and activities in Member States, as well as at the level policy influence, accreditation, rules of engagement, protocols, and standards.